Kim Philby: Washington, D.C.

 Burgess, who had been given a post as Second Secretary at the British Embassy, took up residence in the Philby family home and rapidly set about causing offence to all and sundry.
-Aileen Philby resented him and disliked his presence; Americans were offended by his "natural superciliousness" and "utter contempt for the whole pyramid of values, attitudes, and courtesies of the American way of life".
-J. Edgar Hoover complained that Burgess used British Embassy automobiles to avoid arrest when he cruised Washington in pursuit of homosexual encounters.
+Philby's wife resented him and disliked his presence; Americans were offended by his "natural superciliousness" and "utter contempt for the whole pyramid of values, attitudes, and courtesies of the American way of life".
+J. Edgar Hoover complained that Burgess used British embassy automobiles to avoid arrest when he cruised Washington in pursuit of homosexual encounters.
 His dissolution had a troubling effect on Philby; the morning after a particularly disastrous and drunken party, a guest returning to collect his car heard voices upstairs and found "Kim and Guy in the bedroom drinking champagne.
 They had already been down to the Embassy but being unable to work had come back".

-Burgess's presence was awkward for Philby, yet it was potentially dangerous for Philby to leave him unsupervised.
+Burgess' presence was awkward for Philby, yet it was potentially dangerous for Philby to leave him unsupervised.
 The situation in Washington was tense.
-From April 1950, Maclean had been the prime suspect in the investigation into the Embassy leak.
-Philby had undertaken to devise an escape plan which would warn Maclean, in England, of the intense suspicion he was under and arrange for him to flee.
+From April 1950, Maclean had been the prime suspect in the investigation into the embassy leak.
+Philby had undertaken to devise an escape plan that would warn Maclean, in England, of the intense suspicion he was under and arrange for him to flee.
 Burgess had to get to London to warn Maclean, who was under surveillance.
-In early May 1951, Burgess got three speeding tickets in a single day—then pleaded diplomatic immunity, causing an official complaint to be made to the British Ambassador.
+In early May 1951, Burgess got three speeding tickets in a single day—then pleaded diplomatic immunity, causing an official complaint to be made to the British ambassador.
 Burgess was sent back to England, where he met Maclean in his London club.

 The SIS planned to interrogate Maclean on 28 May 1951.
-On 23 May, concerned that Maclean had not yet fled, Philby wired Burgess, ostensibly about his Lincoln convertible abandoned in the Embassy car park.
-"If he did not act at once it would be too late," the telegram read, "because [Philby] would send his car to the scrap heap.
+On 23 May, concerned that Maclean had not yet fled, Philby wired Burgess, ostensibly about his Lincoln convertible that had been abandoned in the embassy car park.
+"If he did not act at once it would be too late", the telegram read, "because [Philby] would send his car to the scrap heap.
 There was nothing more [he] could do."
-On 25 May, Burgess drove Maclean from his home at Tatsfield, Surrey to Southampton, where both boarded the steamship Falaise to France and then proceeded to Moscow.
+On 25 May, Burgess drove Maclean from his home at Tatsfield, Surrey, to Southampton, where both boarded the steamship Falaise to France and then proceeded to Moscow.